 We effected a reverse stock split of our common stock at a ratio of 1-for-5 as of 12:01 a.m.
 Eastern Time, on May 28, 2021.
 No fractional shares were issued in connection with the reverse stock split and all such fractional interests were rounded up to the nearest whole number of shares of common stock.
-The conversion or exercise prices of our issued and outstanding convertible securities, stock options and warrants will be adjusted accordingly.
-All information presented in this registration statement, other than in our consolidated financial statements and the notes thereto, or as otherwise indicated herein, assumes a 1-for-5 reverse stock split of our outstanding shares of common stock, and unless otherwise indicated, all such amounts and corresponding conversion price or exercise price data set forth herein have been adjusted to give effect to such assumed reverse stock split.
+The conversion or exercise prices of our issued and outstanding convertible securities, stock options and warrants were adjusted accordingly.
+All information presented in this registration statement, unless otherwise indicated herein, assumes a 1-for-5 reverse stock split of our outstanding shares of common stock, and unless otherwise indicated, all such amounts and corresponding conversion price or exercise price data set forth herein have been adjusted to give effect to such assumed reverse stock split.